U.S. Embassy Bucharest, Romania - BCH

 Medical Exam Instructions

 Under the U.S. immigration law, each applicant for an immigrant or K visa, regardless of age, must undergo a medical examination before a visa can be issued.
-Medical examination must be performed by one of the Embassy specially-appointed panel physicians listed below.
+Medical examination must be performed by one of the embassy-appointed panel physicians listed below.

 Dr. Mariana TOMA